kairosity/mp3-snapathon/README.md

 this action in a delete confirmation modal that appears.
 This is expected conventional behaviour and is important to ensure a user doesn't accidentally delete elements.

 #### Small Specific Messages

-On the "Browse" page, when a user hovers over one of the images, they will see an overlay that displays some of the photo details, and a message telling the user that if they would like to see more, to click on the overlay.
+- On the "Browse" page, when a user hovers over one of the images, they will see an overlay that displays some of the photo details, and a message telling the user that if they would like to see more, to click on the overlay.
 This might have seemed obvious as the whole overlay is a link, and has a cursor state change denoting that, but I feel it's important to guarantee that the user is aware that they can click in to each image for more details.

+- On the form to upload a photo into the competition, I've included tooltips on the more ambiguous fields:
+    - Over the "Title" input it reads: "Enter a creative and descriptive title for your image"
+    - Over the "Story" input it reads: "Write about the background to this photo, how did it come about?"
+    - Over the "Camera" input it reads: "Please include brand and model"

 #### State changes
 All buttons, links and interactions have visible state changes to ensure the user knows their actions are working.